 Deductions

-This is where it gets detailed.
+This is where the detail matters most.
 Operators deduct post-production costs before paying you.
-Common deductions include:
+Common deduction line items include:

 Whether these deductions are allowable depends on your lease language.
-Some leases are "free of cost" for certain deductions.
-If you see deductions you don't think should be there, check your lease.
+"At the wellhead" leases generally permit deductions; "gross proceeds" or "free of cost" leases may prohibit them.
+If you see deductions you don't think should be there, review your lease.

 Taxes